-PREPAID SERVICES: The District offers prepaid billing services, called Pay As You Go, as an option to eligible residential customers.
+PREPAID SERVICES: The District offers prepaid billing services, called Pay As You Go, as an option to eligible residential and small general service customers.
 Pay As You Go is designed to offer greater control over electric usage by allowing customers to choose when and how much electricity to purchase on a prepaid basis, similar to adding gasoline to a gas tank or buying minutes on a prepaid phone.
 Enrollment is voluntary and there are no additional costs or fees for customers who participate.
-By prepurchasing electricity, customers can plan their budget and closely monitor their usage.
+By pre-purchasing electricity, customers can plan their budget and closely monitor their usage.